Thiruvananthapuram International Airport: Terminal 2 (International)

 This terminal is called as NITB (New International Terminal Building).
 Terminal 2 has four aerobridges and three additional jetways and parking bays to accommodate 8 aircraft.
 The terminal is built opposite to the domestic terminal across the runway and is closer to the city side.
 The terminal was constructed by the AAI and designed by the UK firm, Pascall+Watson Architects.

 The international terminal covers an area of 35000 m2.
 It can handle the passengers of three Airbus A340s and one Boeing 747 aircraft simultaneously (roughly 1500 passengers).
 The annual handling capacity of the terminal is 1.8 million.

 The check-in area has a floor area of 950 m2 and an arrival area of 600 m2.
 To enable the passengers to check in at any counter, a Common Users Terminal Equipment (CUTE) is installed.
 X-ray machines are attached to the side of the conveyor belts for faster clearance of baggage.

 The entrance to the terminal is from Chacka-Eenchakkal Road.
 A bridge was built across the Parvathy Puthanar canal to link the international terminal to the Thiruvananthapuram bypass on National Highway 66.
 The international terminal has a car park area that can accommodate about 600 cars.

-There is a pre-paid taxi service counter and foreign exchange (EBIXCASH) counter in the arrivals area.
-Pharmacies operated by Apollo Pharmacy are located within the terminal.

 Thiruvananthapuram Airport was included in the Ministry of civil aviation strategic plan for 2010–2015 to upgrade as a Category-A airport by developing to aerodrome CODE 4E/4F, constructing a parallel runway with taxiways alongside both runways and so forth.

 As of September 2025, FTI-TTP has commenced at Thiruvananthapuram International Airport.